andrewmcwattersandco/programming-language-benchmarks/README.md

 * **Create a record/structure/object**
   Test memory allocation

-  _Note: Creates 112,813,858 records.
-As of node v17.9.0, this is the maximum array size.
+  _Note: Creates 67,108,864 records.
+Last tested against node v24.3.0, this is the maximum array size.
 All other test languages have their tests calibrated to this number, which is the smallest array length of all of the test languages before one of the tests is terminated abnormally._
 * **Parse JSON**
   Test built-in or de facto standard JSON parser